Watcher Alerts

 BSN-User-Role := "read-only",

 Note: It shows the VSA's association with the user and its privileges.
-In an actual deployment, a database, and an encrypted password are necessary.
+A database and an encrypted password are necessary for an actual deployment.

 The following example authorizes the user2 for RBAC group AD1: